 The 10 Best Air Hockey Tables

 This wiki has been updated 36 times since it was first published in February of 2015.
 The best air hockey tables deliver consistent air pressure across the whole surface, keep the puck in play, do not scratch easily, stay in place while being used, and help you keep track of the score.
 We've reviewed budget-priced models good for young children, mid-range options suitable for any home, and high-end offerings ideal for dedicated enthusiasts and commercial establishments.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes